NormXU/NormXU.github.io/_posts/2023-11-16-Rethinking-Rotary-Position-Embedding-4.md

 ![wavelength](https://raw.githubusercontent.com/NormXU/NormXU.github.io/main/_data/resources/blog/2/wavelength.jpeg)

-Figure 1.
+**Figure 1**.
 The visualized relationship among the period, training Length, and extrapolation, the periods of dimensions past the critical dimension (in red) stretch beyond the training context; credited to [Liu, Xiaoran, et al., 2023](https://arxiv.org/abs/2310.05209)

 Now back to NTKRoPE, we've concluded that **only** the last dimension $$d=\frac{\|D\|}{2} - 1$$ can expand the wavelength by $$s$$.
-In other word, suppose we have a model pretrained with 512 context length, we want to expand it to 1024, each head dimension is 64, then only the $$\mathrm{dim}=31$$ can ensure all interpolated position ids are just located within the critical dimension.
-The other dimensions, however, always have some position ids that locate outside the critical dimension where the wave values are under-pretrained, which we denote these as "out-of-bound" values.
+In other words, suppose we have a model pretrained with 512 context length, we want to expand it to 1024, each head dimension is 64, then only the $$\mathrm{dim}=31$$ can ensure all interpolated position ids are just located within the critical dimension.
+The other dimensions, however, always have some position ids that locate outside the critical dimension where the wave values are under-pretrained, which we denote these values as "out-of-bound" values.

 One possible way to mitigate the "out-of-bound" values is slightly increase the scale value so that more dimensions can ensure the interpolated position ids to locate within the critical dimension.
 OR we do what [CodeLLaMA](https://arxiv.org/abs/2308.12950) does: scale up the rotation base to **1M**.